Search by product name or hair type/concerns

 To support scalp and follicle health, use Better Not Younger’s Superpower Fortifying Hair & Scalp Serum.
 Used nightly, this beneficial serum leverages the stimulating properties of caffeine and ginger to boost circulation and nourish your hair roots for healthier, thicker-looking hair.

 Aging affects the speed and quantity of our hair growth, whether we like it or not.
 There are things we cannot control, like genetics and life stressors, that determine how fast our hair grows.
 However, there are things we can control that make a big difference in our hair health.

 Eating a well-balanced diet and drinking plenty of water are crucial to keeping our hair and scalp in primary condition.
 Supplementing with Significant Other Hair Fortifying Vitamins and using Superpower Fortifying Hair & Scalp Serum aid your body in producing lush, thriving hair in your 50, 60s, and beyond.

-To find more products to boost your hair growth, look for Better Not Younger’s complete line of products on our Shop page.
+To find more products to boost your hair health, look for Better Not Younger’s complete line of products on our Shop page.